HaojHuang/Edge-Grasp-Network/README.md

 If you want to generate the data by your own, you need to follow the readme here.
-Otherwise, go directly to the `model` directory.
+Otherwise, go directly to the `model` or the`SVM_LG` directory.

 ## Installation
 **Step 1.** Recommended: install `conda` with Python 3.7 (vtk doesn't support 3.8)